GSA/ficam-access/pages/pacs_procure.md

 and CAK-AUTH is still in its infancy.
 <!--- TODO: We should explain that OSDP
-introduces processing overhead due to the message lengths, and that different vendors have taken different approaches to handle this, but they may not be interoperable with other vendors' productrs. -->
+introduces processing overhead due to the message lengths, and that different vendors have taken vendor-specific approaches to handle this, but they may not be interoperable with other vendors' products. -->
 Most vendors supporting OSDP
 provide both the panel and the reader, thereby ensuring that the two work together.
 This is what is tested and approved in the GSA EP lab.
 In the Government's eyes though,